GitCoderAditya/Zscrum/README.md

-# Jira Clone
+# Zcrum

-A modern, full-stack Jira clone built with Next.js 14 and cutting-edge technologies.
-This project implements core Jira functionalities with a clean, responsive interface.
+#A modern, full-stack Jira clone built with Next.js 14 and cutting-edge technologies.
+This project implements core **Jira** functionalities with a clean, responsive interface.

 ## Tech Stack